meshtastic/meshtastic/website/docs/software/android/location-access.md

 (The remainder of this public document is mostly for googlers)

-## Why this app needs "foreground location acccess"
+## Why this app needs "foreground location access"

 We need foreground location access for two reaons: